SNOMED-Documents/snomed-editorial-guide/punctuation-and-symbols.md

   *     * 30549001 |Removal of suture (procedure)| has a synonym of ROS - removal of suture

 [ 719977005 | Communication Activities of Daily Living (assessment scale)|](http://snomed.info/id/719977005 "719977005 | Communication Activities of Daily Living \(assessment scale\) |") has a synonym of CADL - Communication Activities of Daily Living

+The hyphen is represented by UTF-8 and can be entered directly by a standard keyboard.
+Although the hyphen may sometimes be referred to as a _dash_ , the _EN dash_ and _EM dash_ are not used in SNOMED CT.

 ## Colon ( : )